 Privacy is the architecture, not a policy

-MACs never leave the Collector.
-There is nothing in our system to subpoena, breach, or re-balance — because the data required to do so never exists in the first place.
+Device identifiers never leave the Collector.
+There is nothing in our system to subpoena, breach, or re-balance, because the data required to do so never exists in the first place.

 The three things to know

 - Device identifiers never leave the Collector.
-They are anonymised and processed for less than 60 minutes and then discarded — not hashed, not stored, not transmitted.
+They are held only on the device, only for the duration of an aggregation window (up to 60 minutes), then discarded entirely.
+Not hashed, not stored, not transmitted.

 - Only aggregate counts are sent.
 About 10 KB an hour per Collector.
 No identifier of any kind, raw or transformed, traverses the network.